 Hear from our graduates who value the broad-ranging, integrated curriculum.

 After completing your Bachelor of Biomedicine, you can gain employment in a diverse range of careers or begin a graduate degree to work towards a further qualification in professions such as medicine, law, engineering or dentistry.

 Be internationally recognised and set yourself apart from those who study a traditional Australian single or double degree.
 Explore the graduate pathways available at Melbourne once you complete your Bachelor of Biomedicine.

 See our most recent data of graduate destinations for the degree.

 Honours in Biomedicine

-The opportunity to study up to a quarter of your degree in areas other than the sciences through ‘breadth’ exposes you to different ways of thinking, and the different points of view of students from other degrees.
-These experiences are proving invaluable in shaping your interests and influencing your potential career paths through choosing subjects in law, management and commerce, the creative arts amongst others.
+The opportunity to study up to a quarter of your degree in areas other than the sciences through ‘breadth’ exposes you to different ways of thinking, interests and a wider range of career paths.

 Once you've completed your undergraduate degree, you can go on to gain employment or begin a graduate degree and work towards a professional qualification such as law, engineering or medicine.
 Or you could join our graduate research community and contribute to our world-changing research.